-Figure 8-2 shows change in water levels between WY 2008-2009 and WY 2020-2021.
+Figure 7-5 shows change in water levels between WY 2008-2009 and WY 2021-2022.
 Change in water levels is a proxy for storage in the Mission Creek Subbasin because the Subbasin comprises a single aquifer system.
-Figure 8-2 shows a decrease in water levels in the immediate vicinity of the Mission Creek GRF with the remainder of the main Subbasin showing groundwater level increases ranging from more than 20 feet in the central north portion of the main Subbasin to 2.1 feet in the south part of the main Subbasin.
+As described in Section 7-3, Figure 7-5 shows a decrease in water levels in the immediate vicinity of the Mission Creek GRF with the remainder of the main Subbasin showing groundwater level increases ranging from more than 20 feet in the north-central part of the main Subbasin to 1.8 feet in the south part of the main Subbasin.
 Lower water levels near the Mission Creek GRF are due to the dissipation of groundwater mounding that resulted from historical recharge at the Mission Creek GRF.
-Overall, the Mission Creek Subbasin shows higher WY 2020-2021 groundwater levels compared to WY 2008-2009 groundwater levels and thus higher groundwater storage.
+Overall, the Mission Creek Subbasin shows higher WY 2021-2022 groundwater levels compared to WY 2008-2009 groundwater levels and thus greater groundwater storage.